mlabs-haskell/hydra-auction-onchain/docs/spec.md

   style RIGHT fill:#0000,stroke-width:0px;
 ```

+The __auction metadata validator__,
+and __delegate metadata validator__,
+are unparametrized so
+any interested party can use them
+to discover delegates and auctions.

-The auction metadata validator,
+The __delegate metadata minting policy__ mints
+delegate metadata fungible token,
-delegate metadata validator,
+which is held under the delegate metadata validator
-and delegate metadata minting policy
+and used to verify available delegate groups
-are all unparametrized.
+that provides hydra heads.

 The personal oracle validator
 and personal oracle minting policy
-are both parametrized by the user's pubkey hash
+are both parametrized by the owners's pubkey hash.
-and implemented as native scripts.
+Both sellers and bidders can use oracles.

-The auction minting policy is parametrized on
+The auction minting policy is a one-shot policy
-the auction metadata validator
+parametrized on the auction metadata validator
-and on the utxo reference of an input
+and on the utxo reference of an input (utxo nonce)
-to the auction minting transaction.
+to the auction announcing transaction.
+The policy atomically mints (and burns)
+three non-fungible tokens.
+One of then, __auction metadata token__,
+is used to identify non-changable information about the auction;
+other two are so called auction state tokens
+and are used to identify two auction's state outputs:
+* __auction escrow utxo__ that holds auction lot in its value
+and auction state in its datum;
+* __standing bid utxo__ that holds the (intially missing)
+current standing bit.

+The auction state is controlled by five validators:
+* auction escrow;
+* auction metadata;
+* bidder deposit;
+* standing bid.
+* fee escrow;

-The other four validators are all parameterized
+The five validators are all parameterized
 on the auction terms and the auction currency symbol
 (and some additionally by other scripts' hashes).
+That way the protocol uses a separate set of addresses
+for every auction.

 ## Announcements, discoverability, and state